 Logback Named Hierarchy:

-In general logger name will be packaging structure of application, by default one logger will be present will the name root.
-Every logger will be child of the root logger.
+In general logger name will be the packaging structure of the application, by default one logger will be present will the name root.
+Every logger will be a child of the root logger.

 Appenders are attached to the loggers.
-One logger may connect more than one appenders.
-The log messages are written to more than one appenders, to restriction this we will use extra attribute.
+One logger may connect more than one appender.
+The log messages are written to more than one appender, to restrict this we will use an extra attributes.

-I.e., the result of a log declaration of logger A will move to all the appenders in A and its predecessor.
+That is, the log declaration of logger A will result in A and all its predecessor's appenders.

-If the loggers statement is present in inside org package then A,C appenders will be invoked.
+If the logger's statement is present inside the org package then A,C appenders will be invoked.

-If the logger statement is present in org.springframework.boot then it will only append to C as its additivity is false, means it will propagate to its ancestor B and A.
+If the logger statement is present in org.springframework.boot then it will only append to C as its additivity is false, which means it will propagate to its ancestors B and A.